AdrielMendelsohn/Sleep-Dataset-Analysis/README.md

 We presented our conclusions both verbally in the project documentation and visually through a variety of graphs.

+We created a simple GUI to allow the user to perform the analysis like we did, and to save/show the results.

 ## Project Data: